 Be extra vigilant when walking on to the rocky areas near the beach as I can’t tell you how many times I’ve almost slipped holding camera gear or chasing kids around.

-Please do not take selfies within close proximity to the seals.
-The seals are used to people but I am still amazed by how many touch them and get right up in their faces.
+Please do not take selfies within close proximity to the seals and sea lions.
+They’re used to people but I am still amazed by how many people try to touch them and get right up in their faces.

 If you’d like to take photos of our cute marine mammals, see my guide to visiting the La Jolla seals and sea lions.